Murple - Atari 2600 Game

 Tips & Tricks

-• Hold Up while moving--in harder difficulties and later levels, this is required to make it through tight turns!
+• Hold Up while moving to slow down--in harder difficulties and later levels, this is required to make it through tight turns!

 • If you don't have a use for the current color, move the droplet to one of the bottom exits to recycle it.